Shaun White Just Made Olympics History With His Gold Medal Winning Run

 Shaun White smashed his face into the lip of a frozen halfpipe in October, a gruesome accident that required 62 stitches and threatened to end his career.
 White, who won the halfpipe gold medal at the 2018 Winter Olympics Games on Wednesday, could have hung up his snowboard, having accomplished everything he could in his sport: two Olympic gold medals, endorsements, riches, mainstream recognition and appeal.

 But White wanted one more shot at the Olympics.
-He got it and he delivered: with his halfpipe gold medal run at these PyeongChang Olympics, Shaun White becomes the first snowboarder in Olympic history to win three gold medals at the Games.
+He got it and he delivered: with his halfpipe gold medal run at these PyeongChang Olympics, Shaun White became the first snowboarder in Olympic history to win three gold medals at the Games.

 After falling out of first place during previous runs, White grabbed the gold medal with a score of 97.75 on his blistering third and final run of the event, topping his previous best of 94.25.
 Ayumu Hirano of Japan took home silver, while Australian Scotty James won bronze.

 American officials may as well set up a medals plaza at the Phoenix Snow Park, home of the snowboarding events at these PyeongChang Olympics.
 The U.S. has now won gold in four straight medals over four straight days here, making all kinds of history along the way.
 Red Gerard, 17, became the youngest snowboarding gold medalist on Sunday in the men’s slopestyle event.
 Jamie Anderson, 27, won the women’s slopestyle event Monday, joining White as the only snowboarders to win two Olympic golds (although with his win Wednesday, White now stands alone with three).
 On Tuesday, Chloe Kim, 17, warmed hearts with her hangry tweets about breakfast sandwiches and an awesome aerial display.
 She’s also the first female snowboarder to land back-to-back 1080s — three full revolutions in the air — at the Olympics.
+Shaun White’s victory also secured the United States’ 100th-ever gold medal in the Winter Olympics overall, per the Associated Press’ count.

 At 31 years old, White is the grandpa of the group.
 He stormed onto the Olympic scene as “The Flying Tomato” in 2006, a teenager whose shaggy red mane whipped around the Torino Games.
 (White has since cut the hair, but while in South Korea still managed to grab a nearly $1,000 burger named in his honor).
 He repeated his gold run in Vancouver, but failed in Sochi, falling twice in his first run and finishing in fourth place.
 Sochi devastated White.
 “You don’t ever really get over it,” White told NBC Sports a year ago.